Leni Wylliams: Career

 Wylliams met Mary Pat Henry while both were guest artists during a 1987 Victoria Arts Collaborative summer intensive in Victoria, BC, Canada.
 It was there that they became aware of their remarkably-similar visions of dance and its history.
-Henry, who during 1986 had relocated from New York City to the University of Missouri-Kansas City to teach at its Conservatory of Music, beckoned Wylliams to join her there too which he did during 1990.
+Henry, who during 1986 had relocated from New York City to the University of Missouri–Kansas City to teach at its Conservatory of Music, asked Wylliams to join her there too, which he did during 1990.
 During 1991, the two of them co-founded the Wylliams/Henry Danse Theatre and were its co-directors.

-During 1991, Wylliams choreographed, in collaboration with Heather White, what was to become his signature solo - Sweet In The Morning - with vocals by Bobby McFerrin.
+During 1991, Wylliams choreographed, in collaboration with Heather White, what was to become his signature solo - Sweet In The Morning, with vocals by Bobby McFerrin.